Do you have difficulties to changing colors in crochet?

 This can happen for several reasons:

-It is possible that the needle is not the most suitable for the thickness of yarn that you use and crocheting with it, the stitches remain more separated than they should.
+It is possible that the crochet hook is not the most suitable for the thickness of yarn that you use and crocheting with it, the stitches remain more separated than they should.

 Try crocheting with a smaller needle.